Invariant manifolds of partially normally hyperbolic invariant manifolds in Banach spaces: A unified framework for differential equation applications

 (Usually, the solutions of \eqref{equ:integral} are called the \emph{mild solutions} of \eqref{equ:ill}.
 Equation \eqref{equ:ill} is usually \emph{ill-posed}, meaning that for arbitrarily given $ (x_0, y_0) \in X \times Y $, there might be no (mild) solution $ (x(t), y(t)) $ satisfying \eqref{equ:ill} with $ x(0) = x_0, y(0) = y_0 $.)

 \begin{enumerate}[$ \bullet $]

-\item Note that if $ S(-\cdot) $ is a $ C_0 $ group, then equation \eqref{equ:ill} is well-posed and classical which has being investigated at length by many authors; see e.g. \cite{Paz83}.
-In this case, there is a nature setting that we can apply the discrete dynamics results in \autoref{sec:statement}; for example, the study of first return map defined on certain cross-section of some orbits of \eqref{equ:ill}.
+\item Note that if $ S(-\cdot) $ is a $ C_0 $ group, then equation \eqref{equ:ill} is well-posed and classical, and has been investigated at length by many authors; see e.g. \cite{Paz83}.
+In this case, there is a natural setting to which we can apply the discrete dynamics results in \autoref{sec:statement}; for example, the study of first return map defined on certain cross-section of some orbits of \eqref{equ:ill}.

-\item For some concrete examples of \eqref{equ:ill} where $ S(-\cdot) $ is not a $ C_0 $ group, see \cite{LP08} or \cite[Appendix C]{Che18c}; this is an abstract model including the (bad) Boussinesq equation, the elliptic problem on the cylinder, some semi-linear wave equations (with non-vanished convective term), the \emph{spatial dynamics} (due to K. Kirchg\"assner) induced by the reaction-diffusion equations (the Swift-Hohenberg equations or KdV equations, etc).